jivoi/awesome-osint/README.md

 A curated list of amazingly awesome open source intelligence tools and resources.
 [Open-source intelligence (OSINT)](https://en.wikipedia.org/wiki/Open-source_intelligence) is intelligence collected from publicly available sources.
-In the intelligence community (IC), the term "open" refers to overt, publicly available sources (as opposed to covert or clandestine sources)
+In the intelligence community (IC), the term "open" refers to overt, publicly available sources (as opposed to covert or clandestine sources).

+This list is to help all of those who are into Cyber Threat Intellience (CTI), threat hunting, or OSINT.
+From beginners to advanced.

+Happy hacking and hunting 🧙‍♂️

 ## 📖 Table of Contents